1290 Omodo Tasso (1245est - 1309)

 1998 A French pension fund doesn't want to wait and comes all the computers of the cafe.

+Nothing is left.
 Again was this the end of our telecom adventure.

 Some clients observe what happened, one looking like a hippie from the 70th,